inferno-collection/Docs/docs/fire-alarm-reborn/developers/exports/index.md

 ***
 ## How to Use

-When using exports with FAR, it is important to call them exact as shown below:
+When using exports with FAR, it is important to call them exactly as shown below:

 ```lua
 exports["inferno-fire-alarm-reborn"]:exportNameHere(param1, param2)